AACN-REACT/aacn_form_v1.2/COMPONENT_GUIDE.md

   **ElementContainer**

   This is the compound component that holds the individual field components.
-This is called by AACNFORM where a function will loop
+This is called by AACNFORM where a function will loop through the